numtide/kuta/README.md

 To work around this issue, this project introduces a small suid binary that quickly changes the user inside the container to match whatever --user that is passed to docker or docker-compose.

+## Major known issue

+While hacking on this idea, we found out a major blocker to deploy this more widely; we had developers complain that the container was taking 15 minutes to start.

+After some investigation we found out the root cause: when `overlayfs2` is being used a the volume backend, a `chown` on a file triggers a full copy-on-write of the file.
+If the $HOME folder is large it quickly becomes a costly IO operation.
+The `btrfs` backend doesn't have this problem.

+## Other known issues

+* It doesn't check if a user or group with the target UID already exists.
+* It's a big security hole.
+Only use this for dev.
+* Concurrent calls of /kuta is not guaranteed to work as expected.

 ## Usage